Shatakshi127/NeuroWatch-Brain-Tumor-Detector/README.md

 The image data that was used for this project is Brain MRI images for Brain tumor detaction.(https://www.kaggle.com/navoneel/brain-mri-images-for-brain-tumor-detection)

-## Want to run this project in your computer
+## Want to run this project in your computer?
 - **Follow these Steps**
  1. Clone or Download
   2. Open the terminal/CMD in project directory